sztanyoo/nexushaproxy/README.md

   - "<< desired http port >>:80"
   - "<< desired https port >>:443"
 ```

+Replace SERVER.DOMAIN.TLD in `nginx.conf` to the fqdn of your machine.

 The following command will do the heavy lifting:

 ```